The Political Branding of the Big Lie (Symposium, The Government’s Speech and the Constitution) Article

 Date of Publication:

-Ciara Torres-Spelliscy, The Political Branding of Us and Them: The Branding of Asian Immigrants in the Democratic and Republican Party Platforms and Supreme Court Opinions 1876-1924, 96 N.Y.U.
-L. Rev. 1214 (2021)Clicking on the button will copy the full recommended citation.
+Ciara Torres-Spelliscy, The Political Branding of the Big Lie (Symposium, The Government’s Speech and the Constitution), 2022 U. Ill.
+L. Rev. 1711 (2022)Clicking on the button will copy the full recommended citation.

 This piece will argue that the Roberts Supreme Court’s protection of lying and its choice to fence government speech as outside of First Amendment analysis have created a perfect storm for a figure like President Trump to do incredible damage to voting rights specifically and trust in American democracy more generally.

 In my 2019 book, Political Brands, I explored how commercial branding techniques are being used in politics to sell American voters, politicians, ideas and ideals.
 Branding includes the targeted repetition of messages until they are accepted as true by an audience, even if the message is a lie, a myth or fantasy.